run-ai/docs/docs/Administrator/Cluster-Setup/install-k8s.md

 ## Prerequisites:

-All machines have Ubuntu 18.04 or Ubuntu 20.04
+The script below assumes all machines have Ubuntu 18.04 or Ubuntu 20.04.
+For other Linux-based operating-systems see [Kubernetes documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/){target=_blank}.